 UKRIO and the Royal Society have published the Integrity in Practice toolkit, a set of case studies showcasing examples of institutional and individual innovative and creative practice when it comes to promoting and encouraging research integrity.
 The aim is to demonstrate the many and varied ways that individuals and institutions are inspiring research integrity globally and to offer guidance and inspiration as to how these ideas could be implemented in other contexts.

-In October 2018, we will be participating in the Royal Society’s two-day conference Research culture: changing expectations.
-This conference will showcase initiatives and work across the research landscape to continue to create and improve the cultural conditions and environments in which excellent research and researchers can flourish.
-The conference will be the culmination of the Royal Society’s two-year programme on research culture.
+In October 2018, we participated in the Royal Society’s two-day conference Research culture: changing expectations.
+This conference showcased initiatives and work across the research landscape to continue to create and improve the cultural conditions and environments in which excellent research and researchers can flourish.
+The conference was the culmination of the Royal Society’s two-year programme on research culture.

 Webinars and resources